Ethal-A/catalogue_alerter/readme.md

 GMAIL_ADDRESS="example<span>@gmail.com" <br> <!-- a <span> is used here to prevent this line from becoming a hyperlink --> GMAIL_APP_PASSWORD="example app password" <br>

 The screenshot below displays what emails look like.
 The subject of email was '2024-02-21 21:54 (upcoming=False) Catalogue Alert'.
-The command and options used were `python catalogue_alerter.py --postcode <postcode> --headless-mode --no-upcoming --woolworths-pages page0,page1 --coles-pages page0,page1 --email <email>` where \<postcode> and \<email> were replaced with a postcode and email address.
+The command and options used were `python catalogue_alerter.py --chrome-path "C:\Program Files\Google\Chrome\Application\chrome.exe" --postcode <postcode> --no-headless-mode --no-upcoming --woolworths-pages page0,page1 --coles-pages page0,page1 --email <email>` where \<postcode> and \<email> were replaced with a postcode and email address.
+Note that not all options used in the command are necessary such as `--no-headless-mode`.

 ![Email Example](/images/Email%20Example.png)

 ## Troubleshooting
 Ensure you are using the `--chrome-path` or `-x` optional argument to provide the path to your local Chrome executable.
 Pyppeteer uses an old version of Chrome which does not support newer features utilised by modern websites.

+If you are experiencing a timeout error, try running the same command with `--no-headless-mode`.
+This will sometimes fix the issue.

 Check out what the program itself is seeing using the optional argument `--no-headless-mode`.
 When you run the program with this optional argument, it will open a visible Chrome browser abd show you what it is seeing and doing.

+## Known Bugs
+At the moment there is a bug preventing the scrape of the Woolworths upcoming catalogue.